reedmac/container-metabolab/README.md

 http://beregond.bham.ac.uk/~ludwigc/metabolab_intro/metabolab/license.html
 & they will email you the licence key.

-remove the old container you created: docker rm imeta_container1
+Remove the old container you created: docker rm imeta_container1

-create the container again but adding the licence key to the end of the command: docker  run  -v /path/to/mydatadirectory:`pwd` -w `pwd` -i --name imeta_container1 imeta_image1  licensekey
+Create the container again but adding the licence key to the end of the command: docker  run  -v /path/to/mydatadirectory:`pwd` -w `pwd` -i --name imeta_container1 imeta_image1  licensekey

 The results should now be in your data directory.